mudbri/LLM-Network-Eval/README.md

 ## Generate answers

 The `generate_llm_answers.py` script is used to generate results using OpenAI and Claude LLMs.
 You need to provide your API keys for both services and specify other parameters using command-line arguments.
+The output files will be saved in a folder named after the model within the main directory.

 ### Command-Line Arguments